Help us improve your experience.

 IKE version

-Select the V1 IKE version which is used to negotiate dynamic security associations (SAs) for IPsec.
+Select the V1 IKE version used to negotiate dynamic security associations (SAs) for IPsec.

 Mode